RSA-Internal/RSA-Bot/README.md

 - All changes should be made on a branch other than `main`.
 - `git checkout -b [branch name]`
 - If adding / removing a feature, update the **Features** section of the readme.
-- Run `./gradlew spotbugsmain` before committing changes.s
+- Run `./gradlew spotbugsmain` before committing changes.

 ### Submitting Changes